-The problem with healthy breakfast is that most people don’t make time for it – we’re mostly just trying to remember to wear pants and unplug our hot hair tools before running out the door.
+The problem with healthy breakfast is that it’s hard to make the time for it.
+Most of us are too busy trying to remember to wear pants and unplug our hot hair tools before running out the door in the morning.
 But just a little time dedicated to prepping in advance can make all the difference.
 Case in point: overnight oats.
-I realize this genius technique is less of a trend now and more mainstream, but I also know that many of you who read my blog are beginner cooks so I’m providing the recipe below.

-Overnight oats are literally the perfect breakfast because they’re assembled in advance and DON’T EVEN REQUIRE COOKING! – a total game-changer.
-Oatmeal is high in fiber and protein (which help keep you feeling satiated), as well as iron; it helps detoxify your digestive system and can help lower cholesterol, too.
+Overnight oats are literally the perfect breakfast because they’re assembled in advance and DON’T EVEN REQUIRE COOKING.
+A total game-changer.
+Oatmeal is high in fiber and protein (which help keep you feeling satiated), as well as iron.
+It helps with detoxification and can help lower cholesterol, too.
 Some studies suggest it can even help fight cancer.
-Overnight oats are also the perfect vessel for other superfoods, like fruits, nuts, seeds and even matcha.
-The chia seeds in this recipe add fiber, protein, calcium and magnesium, and well as make the oatmeal creamier and thicker.
-The version below gets topped with creamy peanut butter and bananas (my personal favorite combo) but feel free to get creative with it.
-Not a fan of overnight oatmeal recipes?
-Here are some other nutritious ideas to try:

 - 1/2 cup unsweetened non-dairy milk